-This page is designed to help people who are collecting the Alchemical Tarot identify the different editions.
-There are four editions identified below by the box cover, and the front and back of the Star card.
-I picked this card because it was the first one I designed for the deck and it was first published in a article in Gnosis Magazine before the deck came out.
+This page is designed to help people who are collecting the Alchemical Tarot to identify the different editions.
+There are six editions identified below by the box cover, and the front and back of the Star card.
+I picked this card because it was the first one I designed for the deck and it was the first to be published when it appeared in a article in Gnosis Magazine, in 1989, before the deck came out.

 The first edition of The Alchemical Tarot, called simply The Alchemical Tarot, was published in 1995 by Thorsons, the UK branch of HarperCollins.
 The original Lovers card I designed for the deck was considered too sexually explicit.
 So I redesigned it with the Lovers only kissing.
 Also I designed the cards to be the same proportions as the Waite Smith cards but the publisher wanted them wider.
 So I devised the border design with the columns to take up the extra width.
 It came in a boxed set with a book that I co-authored with Rosemary Ellen Guiley.
 That is why both our names were on the box, and the box is actually larger in relation to the cards than is pictured.

 The second edition of The Alchemical Tarot was published under my publishing label, Hermes Publications, in 2007.
 This was called The Alchemical Tarot: Renewed.
 For this edition, I reproportioned the cards so that I did not need the border design.
 This allowed the imaged to take up a larger space on the card without making the card larger.
 I scanned all of the drawings into the computer, made improvements, and recolored them.
 I also included both versions of the Lovers card, the censored one and the one that was originally published, making it a 79 card deck.